 Iran's attractions are not restricted to just historical monuments.
 Nature and its diverse phenomena put their traces on the country of diversity.
-Deep canyons, vast plains and ancient forests, cryptic deserts, hidden lakes or high mountains are singular attractions, especially in the four-season country as Iran is.
+Deep canyons, vast plains and ancient forests, cryptic deserts, hidden lakes or high mountains are singular attractions, especially in a four-season country like Iran.

-More than half of Iran's area composed of mountains that many of them have the elevation above 3500 meters above the sea level.
+More than half of Iran's area is composed of mountains that many of which have an elevation above 3500 meters above sea level.
 In fact, the Alpide orogenic belt has made two significant mountain ranges on its way crossing west to the east of the Iranian Plateau.
 These two ranges are Alborz in northern Iran which stretches from the border of Azerbaijan along the entire southern coast of the Caspian Sea to the northeast and Khorasan.
 Zagros however, covers northwestern Iran and follows Iran's coast on the Persian Gulf ending at the Strait of Hormuz.

 The sheer joy of seeing the world from an eagle-eye view is worth climbing the ups and downs of lofty mountains.
 Mountaineering is a great chance to meditate and practice persistence and patience.